 As more fully detailed in Note 9, a significant portion of Casa Myrna's revenue is derived from unit-rate agreements with the Massachusetts Department of Public Health ("DPH") to provide funding for domestic violence programs.
 These programs are funded under DPH agreements pursuant to statewide rates for residential and community-based services.
 Residential services are billed on a monthly basis as services are provided based upon established rates per room night.
-Community-based services are also billed on a monthly basis as services are provided based upon a tiered accommodations basis rate which provides for a fixed monthly payment for a specified staffing pattern.
-Revenue is recognized as the services are provided and invoiced upon completion of the service delivery; accordingly, there are no contract liabilities arising out of unit rate agreements.
+Community-based services are also billed on a monthly basis as services for a fixed monthly payment for a specified staffing pattern.
+Revenue is recognized as the services are provided and invoiced upon completion of the service delivery.
 The service period coincides with Casa Myrna's fiscal reporting period and, as the contracts were billed in full within each respective fiscal year end, there were no conditional balances at each year end presented.
-These agreements are subject to an annual renewal process and future funding is not guaranteed.